 I also made Jiffy cornbread this time around.
 Jiffy takes about 20 minutes to cook at the most, so you could let the cornbread cook while you prepare your goulash to save time!
 Carpe Diem!
 In the past I’ve used garlic bread and rolls as well.

 See!
 Easy, right?
 Cutting and dumping!
 This recipe can also be done with cabbage, although that takes a little longer.
 The entire meal costs roughly $7 to make (I checked the Wal-mart Grocery App to be sure), the base of it is a fibrous vegetable, and it’ll last you a couple of days.
 How could you not want to try this?!
-If you decide to make this, let me know, especially if you put a spin on it!
+If you decide to make this for dinner, let me know, especially if you put a spin on it!
 Happy cooking, y’all!